kubernetes-retired/heapster/README.md

 #####Hints
 * Grafana's default username and password is 'admin'.
 You can change that by modifying the grafana container [here](influx-grafana/deploy/grafana-influxdb-pod.json)
 * To enable memory and swap accounting on the minions follow the instructions [here](https://docs.docker.com/installation/ubuntulinux/#memory-and-swap-accounting)

+#### Community

+Contributions, questions, and comments are all welcomed and encouraged!
+Heapster and cAdvisor developers hang out in [#google-containers](http://webchat.freenode.net/?channels=google-containers) room on freenode.net.
+We also have the [google-containers Google Groups mailing list](https://groups.google.com/forum/#!forum/google-containers).

 [cloud-console]: https://console.developer.google.com
 [gcutil-docs]: https://developers.google.com/compute/docs/gcutil/reference/firewall#addfirewall